mparno/fenics-web/source/developer.rst

 `FEniCS Documentation <https://launchpad.net/fenics-doc>`_ is a component of the FEniCS Project.
-It is therefore organized and maintained using the same framework as all other FEniCS components and you can :ref:`contribute <contributing>` in the same way as to any other component.
-FEniCS components and in particular DOLFIN is under active development, which means that the documentation needs to be continuously updated.
+It is therefore organized and maintained using the same framework as all other FEniCS components.
+FEniCS and in particular DOLFIN are under active development, which means that the documentation needs to be continuously updated.
 Any help to accommodate this is greatly appreciated.
-In particular, we need help to:

 The documentation is generated by `Sphinx
 <http://sphinx.pocoo.org/index.html>`_ and uses `reStructuredText